kiboschool/course-pm-and-design/src/lessons/ux-research/basics.md

 ![image](https://user-images.githubusercontent.com/1774663/205453222-f7e80444-0b86-4601-89ad-499d4e69334a.png)

 Another set of research methods is attitudinal vs. behaviorial.
 The difference in these two approaches draws from the insight that what people say and believe, i.e., their attitudes, are often different from what they actually do, i.e., their behavior.
-In order to build impactful products, it's importnat to understand both what your users belief and hwo they behave.
+In order to build impactful products, it's important to understand both what your users believe and how they behave.